winwiz1/crisp-react/README.md

     The backend implements HTTP caching and allows long term storage of script bundles in browser's cache that further enhances performance yet supports smooth deployment of versioning changes in production (eliminating the risk of stale bundles getting stuck in the cache).

 * SSR.
-Build-time SSR (also known as prerendering) is supported.
-The solution allows to selectively turn the SSR on or off for the chosen part (e.g. a particular SPA) of the React application.
+Build-time SSR (also known as prerendering or static generation) is supported.
+The solution allows to selectively turn the SSR on or off for the chosen parts (e.g. particular SPAs) of the React application.
 This innovative flexibility is important because as noted by the in-depth [article](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) on this subject, SSR is not a good recipe for every project and comes with costs.
 For example, the costs analysis could lead to a conclusion the Login part of an application is a good fit for SSR whereas the Reporting module is not.
 Implementing each part as an SPA with selectively enabled/disabled SSR would provide an optimal implementation and resolve this design disjuncture.

     The SSR related costs depend on: